MetanoKid/coding-scars/_drafts/memory-manager-1.md

 };
 {% endhighlight %}

+We've added two fields to the chunk: a flag to know if this chunk is free and the number of bytes in use for this chunk.

 If we were to use the `MemoryManager` as a traditional Doubly Linked List we'd have a pointer to the head and tail of the list (`MemoryChunk` nodes).
-However, because we're using the memory we're managing to store the chunks themselves, we'll store all nodes as part of the memory itself (and just use the head for now)!
+However, because we're using the memory we're managing to store the chunks themselves, we'll store all nodes _in_ the managed memory (and just use the head for now)!
 And how will we do it?

 ## Introducing placement new

 I guess that, by now, you are somewhat used to the `new` operator.
 You use it to request memory and build an object into the requested memory.
-However, there's another kind of `new` operator that doesn't request memory but uses an existent one to build the object in it.
+However, there's another kind of `new` operator that doesn't request memory but uses an existent one to build the object in.
 That is the so called `placement new`.
 And what is the syntax for it?

 {% highlight c++ %}
 Class *c = new (pointer) Class(args);